Battle of Lewes Road: Confrontation

-On 11 May, a group of middle-class volunteers, including some students, attempted to break the strike and to remove trams from the depot on Lewes Road.
+On 11 May, a group of volunteers, including some students, attempted to break the strike and to remove trams from the depot on Lewes Road.
 The volunteers were blocked by strikers and their families, and curious local residents also gathered.
 Chief Constable Charles Griffin ordered the crowd to disperse and, on receiving no response, ordered officers to advance on foot, backed up by special constables on horseback.
-As the crowd was driven back towards Hollingdean Road, fighting broke out, and apparently without warning, the "Black and Tans" charged the crowd, striking out indiscriminately.
+As the crowd was driven back towards Hollingdean Road, fighting broke out, and the mounted police charged the crowd.
 The strikers retaliated, but the crowd was successfully dispersed.
 Two were seriously injured, and many others were hurt.
 Seventeen strikers were arrested.

 Aftermath

 The same night, there was a further disturbance outside the Brighton and District Labour Club on London Road, following which another five people were arrested.
 All 22 arrestees were imprisoned for an average of three months each.

 The general strike was called off the following day by the Trades Union Congress, and some transport workers who struck were not reinstated by their employers.
 A celebratory dinner was held for the benefit of the special constables.